OakesLab/Sala_MBoC_2021/README.md

 These files represent sample data and example Jupyter notebooks for the analyses performed in the following manuscript:

-RhoA mediates stress fiber strain site recognition by the LIM protein testin Sala S, Oakes PW
+RhoA mediates stress fiber strain site recognition by the LIM protein testin<br>
+Sala S, Oakes PW<br>
 bioRxiv: https://www.biorxiv.org/content/10.1101/2021.01.21.427693v1

 Example data sets can be found here: